Explaining fonts in California courts

 But if you are using a professional, legible font that is “essentially equivalent” to the traditional fonts that we have long known, and “If your typography conforms to the court rules in good faith, you should be on solid ground.”
 (Butterick)

-The takeaway for best practices formatting your document?
+What is the takeaway for best practices in formatting your document?

 Bigger is better.
 Choose the improved font.
 Left justify.
 Embrace white space.
 Aim for readability.